sourcegraph/learn/posts/how-to-user-test-software-projects-usability-tests.md

 Choose a form of compensation or incentive for participants: for instance, you can offer payment or gift cards, a discounted rate for your product or service, or access to a premium service.

 Finally, decide on where to conduct the tests.
-You can do guerilla usability testing in high traffic places like shopping malls, or you can do more planned tests in a conference room or office, or another relaxed setting where you would naturally find users of your application.
+You can do guerilla usability testing in high-traffic locations like shopping malls, or you can do more planned tests in a conference room or office, or another relaxed setting where you would naturally find users of your application.
 Make sure there are no distractions, and that you can sit with participants while they test out the prototype.
 To record the tests, make arrangements for any audio or video equipment needed.

 ## Step 4 — Writing a discussion guide